Aliases for KCNA4 Gene

 GeneCards Summary for KCNA4 Gene

 KCNA4 (Potassium Voltage-Gated Channel Subfamily A Member 4) is a Protein Coding gene.
-Diseases associated with KCNA4 include Episodic Ataxia, Type 1 and Episodic Ataxia.
-Among its related pathways are Aldosterone synthesis and secretion and Transmission across Chemical Synapses.
+Diseases associated with KCNA4 include Microcephaly, Cataracts, Impaired Intellectual Development, And Dystonia With Abnormal Striatum and Episodic Ataxia, Type 1.
+Among its related pathways are Aldosterone synthesis and secretion and Dopamine-DARPP32 Feedback onto cAMP Pathway.
 Gene Ontology (GO) annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
 An important paralog of this gene is KCNA3.

 Voltage-gated potassium channel that mediates transmembrane potassium transport in excitable membranes.
 Forms tetrameric potassium-selective channels through which potassium ions pass in accordance with their electrochemical gradient.
 The channel alternates between opened and closed conformations in response to the voltage difference across the membrane (PubMed:19912772, PubMed:8495559).
 Can form functional homotetrameric channels and heterotetrameric channels that contain variable proportions of KCNA1, KCNA2, KCNA4, KCNA5, and possibly other family members as well; channel properties depend on the type of alpha subunits that are part of the channel (PubMed:8495559).
 Channel properties are modulated by cytoplasmic beta subunits that regulate the subcellular location of the alpha subunits and promote rapid inactivation.
 In vivo, membranes probably contain a mixture of heteromeric potassium channel complexes, making it difficult to assign currents observed in intact tissues to any particular potassium channel family member.
 Homotetrameric KCNA4 forms a potassium channel that opens in response to membrane depolarization, followed by rapid spontaneous channel closure (PubMed:19912772, PubMed:8495559).
 Likewise, a heterotetrameric channel formed by KCNA1 and KCNA4 shows rapid inactivation (PubMed:17156368).